-For more information about the SELECT clause, see "Listing Columns to Retrieve with SELECT" on page 6-21.
+For more information about the SELECT clause, see "Listing Columns to Retrieve with SELECT"

-For queries involving joins, column names can be qualified by correlation names. brief alternate names, or aliases, that are assigned to each table in a FROM clause and substituted for them in other SELECT statement clauses when qualifying column names.
+For queries involving joins, column names can be qualified by correlation names, brief alternate names, or aliases, that are assigned to each table in a FROM clause and substituted for them in other SELECT statement clauses when qualifying column names.
 Even when joins are not involved, assigning and using correlation names can reduce the length of complex queries.